ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

   }
 }
 ```
-The password verification should be perform using the argon2 library to prevent 'timming based attacks', that is when an attacker try to brute-force a password based in the solid principle of how much time takes the server to respond.
+The password verification is performed using the argon2 library to prevent 'timing-based attacks',
+which means, when an attacker tries to brute-force a password based in the solid principle of [how much time takes the server to respond](https://en.wikipedia.org/wiki/Timing_attack).

-In the next section we will discuss how to generate a JWT
+In the next section, we will discuss how to generate a JWT

 <a name="what-is-jwt"></a>

-# But, what is a JWT anyway ? :
+# But, what is a JWT anyway? 👩‍🏫

 A JSON Web Token or JWT is an encoded JSON object, in a string or Token.

-You can think it as a replacement of a cookie, with several adventajes.
+You can think it as a replacement of a cookie, with several advantages.

 The token has 3 parts and looks like this:

 ![JSON Web Token example](/img/passport/2-jwt_example.png)

-The data of the jwt can be decoded in the client side without the **Secret** or **Signature**.
+The data of the JWT can be decoded in the client side without the **Secret** or **Signature**.
 This can be useful to transport information or metadata, encoded inside the token, to be used in the frontend application, such as things like the user role, profile, token expiration, and so on.

 ![JSON Web Token decoded example](/img/passport/3-jwt_decoded.png)

 <a name="creating-jwt"></a>

-# How to generate JWT in node.js
+# How to generate JWT in node.js 🏭

 Let's implement the generateToken function needed to complete our auth service

-By using the library `` that you can find in npmjs.com we are able to generate a JWT.
+By using the library `jsonwebtoken` that you can find in npmjs.com we are able to generate a JWT.
 ```javascript
 import * as jwt from 'jsonwebtoken' class AuthService {